 Wild Zipline Safari at the Wilds

 Enjoy the Wilds from an aerial perspective!
 Led by two professionally trained guides, this 2 ½ hour zipline safari tour consists of 10 ziplines and a rappel built on a series of observation platforms overlooking various rare and endangered animal species that are home to the Wilds.
-You'll zip along a network of cables, through the trees, over the animal watering holes, lakes, and pastures, finally landing among the amazing giraffes.
+You'll zip along a network of cables, through the trees, over the animal watering holes, lakes, and pastures.
 This tour is designed to excite anyone with a love for wildlife and a bit of adventure.
 Don’t miss this incredible, first of its kind, outdoor experience during your visit to the Wilds!

 - Address: 14000 International Rd